-The University uses derivative equity collars in the form of options to hedge equity exposure related to restricted assets held in trust.
-The value of the put and call options associated with the equity collars is inversely related to the market value of the underlying equity securities when outside of the range of the equity collars.
-The market value of the underlying equity assets hedged by the equity collars was \$24.4 million at August 31, 2002.
-The derivative equity collars have a net unrealized gain of approximately \$2 million at August 31, 2002.
+The University used derivative equity collars in the form of options to hedge equity exposure related to restricted assets held in trust.
+The value of the put and call options associated with the equity collars was inversely related to the market value of the underlying equity securities when outside of the range of the equity collars.
+The market value of the underlying equity assets hedged by the equity collars was \$24.4 million as of August 31, 2002.
+The equity collars were sold in fiscal year 2003, and no underlying equity assets were hedged to equity collars at August 31, 2003.
+The sale of derivative equity collars resulted in a realized gain of \$633,000 at August 31, 2003, and a net unrealized gain of approximately \$2 million at August 31, 2002.